MToolmaker/princeton-algs4/README.md

 # princeton-algs4
 This is my implementation of algorithms and data structures using C++.
-All algoritms are taken from: https://www.coursera.org/learn/algorithms-part1 and https://www.coursera.org/learn/algorithms-part2.
+All algorithms are taken from: https://www.coursera.org/learn/algorithms-part1 and https://www.coursera.org/learn/algorithms-part2.